leaderboardsgg/leaderboard-site/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## Development Environment

+If you're using VSCode (which we highly reccomend) please install the 6 extensions that we have in our `extensions.json` file.
+This in the extensions section then shows you ESLint, Prettier, Vetur, NPM Intellisense, TailwindCSS IntelliSense, and PostCSS Language Support.
+This will allow you to have proper automatic Linting and Formatting with no extra setup!

 ## Vue File Structure

 You'll find our Vue files in `components` and `pages`.
 The files are structured in the order: template, script, and style.
 One thing to note; we want to keep any and all styling in `<style>`.
 This means that we try not to use Tailwind's classes directly in a file's `<template>`.
 Rather, we make a class name, and in the file's `<style>`, call `@apply` on top of any extra styling.